How Undercutting Hurts

 At the risk of tarnishing some of the relationships I have worked so hard to build, I have to tell you – You are ruining it for everyone.
 Your practices are hurting not only my ability to run a business, put food on the table and pay my mortgage, but yours as well in the long run.

 Competitive Pricing Vs. Undercutting

 I am not talking about photographers who are pricing competitively.
-I am talking about people who are respected, talented, professional, well known photographers whom I know well in our beautiful province and city.
-Photographers who have had the same clients who inquired for my services, and then proceed to quite literally, not offer a slightly lower price to entice a couple, but have completely bottomed out in order to take a booking.
+I am talking about people who are respected, talented, professional, well-known photographers whom I know well in our beautiful province and city.
+Photographers who have had the same clients who inquired for my services, and then proceed to quite literally, not offer a slightly lower price to entice a couple, but have completely bottomed out in order to make a booking.

 Why is this standard important?
 Because it affects our ability to do what we love, and continue to make a living doing so.
 This means being able to provide for our families and have a roof over our heads.

 We may not all have the same pricing, nor do we need to.
 We don’t need to all be best friends and offer the same things.
 But we do need to have respect.
 Respect for each other, and respect for ourselves.
 And part of that involves making a commitment to fairness and sustainability in the industry.
 If you want to create a sustainable market and have a well-respected business, you have to think about your business practices, and part of that includes paying yourself fairly and not taking a job for almost nothing when you’re already established.